 Additionally, there is a new focus on other viable mechanisms and contractual language that could be put into practice through binding corporate rules – or derogations as a last resort.

 As organizations renew their focus on SCCs and other potential data transfer mechanisms authorized by the GDPR, they should also inventory and catalog their personal data transfers, so that they can assess each category of personal data transfer to effectively plan their implementation of a lawful data transfer mechanism.

 In light of the Privacy Shield ruling, organizations should consider ISO 27701, a recently created standard for implementing a privacy information management system (PIMS) as an extension to an existing information security management system (ISMS).
-Although ISO 27701 has not been recognized as a certifying standard for the GDPR and does not equal compliance with the GDPR, it will provide a solid foundation in security and privacy upon which a company can build a comprehensive privacy program to protect personal data and demonstrate accountability as required by the GDPR.
+Although ISO 27701 has not been recognized as a certifying standard for the GDPR and does not equal compliance with the GDPR, it will provide a solid foundation in security and privacy upon which a company can build a comprehensive privacy program to protect personal data and demonstrate accountability as required by the GDPR Services.